 This can be a difficult thing to do when communicating virtually.

-The article suggests that in order to nurture culture, you first have to build trust and one good way to accomplish this is to bring team members together on a frequent basis.
+The article suggests that in order to nurture culture, you first have to build trust and one good way to accomplish this is to bring remote team members together on a frequent basis.
+Check out our list of great remote team building activities!

 By including remote workers in on company meetings and other events on a regular basis, a common thread of culture is more easily shared by all.